mdahirel/mdahirel.github.io/publications.md

 ### Posters

-[4] (upcoming, invited symposium remote poster) **Dahirel M.**, Dierick J., De Cock M., Bonte D. (2019).
+[4] (invited symposium remote poster) **Dahirel M.**, Dierick J., De Cock M., Bonte D. (2019).
 Orb-web spider responses to city life: Species replacement, phenotypic changes and consequences for ecosystem functioning. *2019 conference of the Entomology Society of America, St Louis, USA*

 [3] **Dahirel M.**, Ansart A., Madec L. (2014).
 Studying the interplay between dispersal behavior and reproduction in hermaphrodites, using land snails as models. *15th conference of the International Society for Behavioral Ecology, New York, USA*